Mistakes when selling in a slowing market

 Overall, consider the marketing effort of your home when competing for buyers with other sellers.
 Those who effectively market their homes or set up solid plans with their real estate agent will likely see better results and have more offers come in for the home.
 Hope today’s article helped!
 You now have the knowledge and are prepared in case the current seller’s market shifts to a buyers market in your city.

-Contact Kevin Foy, Broker with RE/MAX Excellence in Elkhart Indiana
+Contact Kevin Foy, Broker with RE/MAX Oak Crest Realty in Elkhart Indiana

 To get a hold of Kevin for real estate services: